DeepRegNet/DeepReg/demos/grouped_mr_heart/README.md

 - Call `deepreg_predict` from command line to use the saved ckpt file for testing on the data partitions specified in the config file, a copy of which will be saved in the [log_dir].
 The following example uses a pre-trained model, on CPU.
-If not specified, the results will be saves at the created timestamp-named directories under /logs.
+If not specified, the results will be saved at the created timestamp-named directories under /logs.

 ```bash
 deepreg_predict --gpu "" --config_path demos/grouped_mr_heart/grouped_mr_heart.yaml --ckpt_path demos/grouped_mr_heart/dataset/pre-trained/weights-epoch500.ckpt --save_png --mode test